 Where can I find the latest guidance about coronavirus?

-Staff and students are asked to continue to regularly check the intranet for daily updates from the University Senior Management Team.The latest NHS advice for everyone on coronavirus can be found here.
-Everyone should be staying at home to stop the spread of coronavirus.
+Staff and students are asked to continue to regularly check the intranet for updates from the University Senior Management Team.The latest NHS advice for everyone on coronavirus can be found here.
+Everyone should be staying at home as much as possible to help stop the spread of coronavirus.

 Impact on students and staff including education and self-isolation